 Type of Worker Terms and Condition Direct Workers The direct workers are governed by the employment terms and condition as defined by the State government under the Department of Personnel and Administrative Reform.
 The state specific services rules apply to them.
 The employment code, wages, working hours, overtime, leave and benefits, disputes and grievances are all governed by the service rules.
-Contract staff at Health Facilities (include Doctors, Nurses, Paramedics, Hygiene workers, Technicians etc.) Act, 2020; Employer's Liability Act, 1938; the Workmen Compensation Act,1923 and The Employees' Compensation (Amendment) Act, 2017; Industrial Disputes Act, 1947; Maternity Benefit Act, 2017 and other relevant Acts.
+Contract staff at Health Facilities (include Doctors, Nurses, Paramedics, Hygiene workers, Technicians etc.) The contract staffs are governed by the terms set out in their contractual appointment for their employment.
+These contracts are regulated by The Indian Contract Act 1872 and its Amendments (last updated in December 2018) and provisions of Payment of Wages Act, 1936; Minimum Wages Act, 2020; Employer's Liability Act, 1938; the Workmen Compensation Act, 1923 and The Employees' Compensation (Amendment) Act, 2017; Industrial Disputes Act, 1947; Maternity Benefit Act, 2017 and other relevant Acts.
 In case of contract staffs at the health facilities, employment code, wages, working hours, overtime, leave and benefits, disputes and grievances are all governed by the contractual obligations as set out in the contracts.
 However, the contractual staffs at the health facilities are also guided by the same occupational health and safety norms as set for all employees.
 Contract workers for civil work The key legislation governing the contract worker for civil work is 'The Building and Other Constructions Workers (Regulation of Employment and Conditions of Service) Act, 1996' and 'The Building and Other Construction Workers (Regulation of Employment and Condition of Services) Central Rules, 1998'.
 This is a social welfare legislation that aims to benefit workers engaged in building and construction activities across the country and regulates the employment and conditions of service of building and other construction workers and to provide for their safety, health and welfare measures and for other matters connected therewith or incidental thereto.